Why a Cast Iron Skillet is Your Best Camping Companion

 Don’t Forget the Rest of Your Camping Cookware

-A good skillet’s even better with a few key extras:
+A good skillet’s even better when you pair it with the right tools:

 You don’t need a full kitchen to cook properly outdoors.
-With a cast iron skillet in your kit, you can make real food – hot, filling, and honestly way better than the sad canned stuff most people settle for.
+With a cast iron skillet in your kit, you can make real food — hot, satisfying, and miles better than the sad, soggy stuff most people settle for.

 Your Guide to Campfire Cooking with Cast Iron